ben-dh3/ben-dh3/README.md

 - 💻 Software Engineer and Makers Academy Alumnus.
 - ✍️ I am particularly interested in cryptocurrency and the Web3 ecosystem currently being built, I'm learning to build web apps that interact with the Ethereum blockchain.
 I enjoy exploring my interests in tech in my articles on [Medium](https://medium.com/@benjaminduffield1997).
-- 🕵️ I most enjoy problem solving for other people, and building engineering projects in Agile teams -> I am eagre to make connections and collaborate with people in tech.
-Contact me on [LinkedIn](https://www.linkedin.com/in/benjamin-duffield-harding-051011254/) if you have any questions!
+- 🕵️ I most enjoy problem solving for other people, and with other people -> building engineering projects in Agile teams -> I am eagre to make connections and collaborate with people in tech, so contact me on [LinkedIn](https://www.linkedin.com/in/benjamin-duffield-harding-051011254/)!

 ## Favourite Tools and Technologies 🤖